xiong-jie-y/xiong-jie-y/README.md

 # Profile
 My area is computer vision.

-I will focus on contribution on more OSSs this year.
+I will focus on contribution on more OSSs this year 🙂

 ## The past projects
   * 3D Reconstruction